wxWidgets/wxWidgets/docs/contributing/how-to-release.md

 * Update the roadmap at https://trac.wxwidgets.org/wiki/Roadmap to at least mention the new release there.

-* Increase the version for the next release at https://trac.wxwidgets.org/wiki/Queries in "Tickets to be fixed for the next release".

 * Run `misc/scripts/inc_release` to increment micro version, i.e. replace x.y.z with x.y.z+1.